 Invasive species management on a property is a long-term commitment.
 Eradication may be possible for small, isolated infestations.
-Even if eradication is not feasible, control is still beneficial.
-When performing invasive species control on larger infestations, the goal is to reduce the density of invasives and allow native plants to establish.
+Even if eradication is not feasible, control still has its benefits.
+When performing invasive species control on larger infestations, the goal is to thin out the invasives and allow native plants to establish.
 Native species establishment can help the property maintain ecosystem function and support wildlife.

 Prioritize invasive species control activities to increase efficiency.
 For some species, only certain individuals produce seed.
 In these cases, target seed-producing plants first to prevent further spread.
 In cases where an infestation is spreading, it may be best to target isolated plants on the edge first, because they will take the least amount of time and money to control.
 Eradicating outlying plants can stop the spread of the infestation.
 Once outliers are controlled, move toward more densely-infested areas.
 Monitor entry points like trails and roadsides, because they the most likely points for new invasive species to establish.

 It is important to research the specific invasive species on a property and use management techniques recommended for those species.